Tuesday, September 22, 2020

 “P-please, Lord Isengrim!” the Peophin stammered, his nostrils flaring in panic.
 “We can explain!
 Th-there was a Monocerous!
 It rampaged through the village this morning and destroyed our granary!”
 He pointed with a hoof to one of the destroyed structures.
 “Then came the rains, and we could only salvage so much!”
 He and the other farmers moved aside, and Terra could see what they had been protecting—a mound of grain sacks.

 Isengrim regarded the grain and frowned.
-For a moment he thought, and then he said, “Good, there is still enough for my tribute.”
+“Good, there is still enough for my tribute.”

 A green Ixi said, “You would leave us to starve sooner rather than later?!
 No wonder Werelupes make terrible rulers—they drive their subjects to ruin!”
 He and the other villagers began to once more close in around the grain.